Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 | rMASTIF | merged    | $99.84 \pm 0.07$ | $99.53 \pm 0.10$  [5]   |

 Nevertheless, despite having surpassed current state of the art results, we believe that the most interesting result probably comes from the cross-testing experiment where we have observed a significantly higher generalization capability of our synthetic datasets vs real datasets.

+The ref to the full paper is:

+Lopes da Silva, D. and Fernandes, A. (2022).
+Bridging the Gap between Real and Synthetic Traffic Sign Repositories.
+In Proceedings of the 3rd International Conference on Deep Learning Theory and Applications - DeLTA, ISBN 978-989-758-584-5; ISSN 2184-9277, pages 44-54.
+DOI: 10.5220/0011301100003277

 ## Refs